learn-co-curriculum/phase-1-object-orientation-in-javascript/README.md

 ```

 This turns out to be a fantastic help when dealing with many collections of
 similar data.
-For example, comments on a post - while
+For example, comments on a blog post - while
 the data is unique to each, comments should always 'behave' the same way - they
 all display the same on the page.
 With Object Orientation, we can write a
 `Comment` `class` and create an 'instance' for each unique comment.